JKong05/LLM_BJT_Pipeline/README.md

 git clone https://github.com/JKong05/LLM_BJT_Pipeline.git
 ```

-2. Install and integrate SeamlessExpressive models by submitting request for access and referring to README in `content`
+2. Install and integrate SeamlessExpressive models by submitting request for access and referring to README in `/content`

 > [!NOTE]
 > For someone who may not have conda installed, visit the download page [here](https://docs.anaconda.com/miniconda/) to download the appropriate installer based on your operating system.
 Refer to [documentation](https://www.anaconda.com/download/success) if you need guidance in the installation process.
 Additionally, use `conda deactivate` if the environment no longer needs to be used.